-They are mother natures precision, high-performance machine, designed to do one job and do it with incredible skill and effectiveness.
-It can accelerate faster than a Ferrari, tearing up the ground from 0-75 mph in just 3 seconds, and comes with a self-grown paint-job that would make the fanciest muscle car blush with envy.
+They are mother nature’s precision, high-performance machine, designed to do one job and to do it with incredible skill and effectiveness.
+They can accelerate faster than a Ferrari, tearing up the ground from 0-75 mph in just 3 seconds, and they come with a self-grown paint-job that would make the fanciest of muscle cars blush with envy.
 That’s right, we’re talking about the Cheetah!

 History of International Cheetah Day